FBI visited extremists ahead of Capitol riots, urged them not to travel to DC: source

 DOJ CHARGES 2 MEN IN CONNECTION WITH CAPITOL RIOT

 Pro-Trump protesters stormed the Capitol on Jan.
-6, sending Congress into recess as members attempted to certify the results of the presidential election in favor of President-elect Joe Biden.
+6, sending Congress into recess and the Capitol building into lockdown as members attempted to certify the results of the presidential election in favor of President-elect Joe Biden.

 The president spoke earlier in the day in Washington at a rally to supporters, who later marched to the Capitol.
 He further pressured Vice President Mike Pence to act on his own to decertify the results of the election and send them back to the states for recertification.